GM CEO Barra says electric vehicles to be profitable by 2025

 Reuss also said GM is revamping the way customers buy electric vehicles, giving them the option of fully purchasing online or at the dealership and saving the company $2,000 per vehicle.

-Rather than dealers holding huge inventories, they would keep fewer vehicles on lots.
-When a customer orders an EV, it would come from three U.S. distribution centers, two in California and one in George.
-They would stock vehicles with popular equipment combinations and allow deliveries in as little as four days, Reuss said.
+Rather than dealers holding huge inventories, they would keep fewer vehicles on their lots.
+When a customer orders an EV, it would come from three distribution centers on the U.S. coasts.
+The centers, two in California and one in Georgia, would stock popular equipment combinations and allow deliveries in as little as four days, Reuss said.

+“This will translate into that $2,000 per unit in efficiencies and cost reductions for GM,” he said, adding that the savings would go to GM.

-Reuss also took a shot at U.S. electric vehicle sales leader Tesla, telling analysts that more than 11,000 Tesla owners had vehicles serviced at a GM dealership.
-He said the dealer network is a big competitive advantage.
+Reuss also took a shot at U.S. electric vehicle sales leader Tesla, telling analysts that more than 11,000 Tesla owners had their vehicles serviced at a GM dealership.
+He said the dealer network is a big competitive advantage for service.